DeviesDevelopment/oapi-codegen/README.md

 ## Using `oapi-codegen`

-The default options for `oapi-codegen` will generate everything; client, server, type definitions and embedded swagger spec, but you can generate subsets of those via the `-generate` flag.
+The default options for `oapi-codegen` will generate everything; client, server, type definitions and embedded swagger spec.
+You can generate subsets of those targets via the `-generate` flag.
 It defaults to `types,client,server,spec`, but you can specify any combination of those.

 - `types`: generate all type definitions for all types in the OpenAPI spec.
 This